efigence/redmine_responsibility_list/README.md

 # Redmine Responsibility List plugin

-Plugin which enables access to responsibility list of all projects in redmine in HTML & in JSON
+Plugin which enables access to responsibility list of all projects in redmine in HTML & in JSON.

 # Requirements